SMosegaard/cds-lang/assignments/assignment-2/README.md

     <img src = "https://github.com/SMosegaard/cds-lang/blob/main/assignments/assignment-2/out/NN_shap_summary.png" width = "600">
 </p>

-- The summary plot shows the feature importance of each feature in the model.
-The results show that “Status,” “Complaints,” and “Frequency of use” play major roles in determining the results.

-- Each point of every row is a record of the test dataset.
-The features are sorted from the most important one to the less important.
-We can see that s5 is the most important feature.
-The higher the value of this feature, the more positive the impact on the target.
-The lower this value, the more negative the contribution.

-SHAP provides each feature an importance value, indicating how much it contributes to the given predictio

-2016, october and Hillary - red
-said, but, candidates - blue
+The plot illustrate which words are most influential in determining whether the news is real or fake and how they affects the model's predictions.
+Each point represents a data record, with features ranked by importance from most to least significant.
+Higher feature values typically have a more positive impact on the prediction.

+The words "2016" and "october" have numerous red points with negative SHAP values, which suggest that the words contribute to predicting the news as "fake."
+In contrast, words like "said" and "but" often appear more frequently in articles that the model predicts as "real" news.

 The SHAP framework is not compatable with MLP from scikit-learn, in which the summarised features are extracted from the LR model.
-However, it can be assumed that the results would look somewhat the same given the ....
+However, it can be assumed that the results would look somewhat the same as both classifiers are trained on the same dataset and elicit almost identical results.

 ## Discussion

-- it was expected that the NN had outperformed the LG, as it has more omplex architecture and superiority at learning relationships and patterns
---> however, as the classifcation task was binary and the data might have been quite easy --> no differences found
+The superior results suggest that both models are well-suited for the binary classification task at hand.
+Interestingly, despite the expected superiority of the NN with its complex architecture, no differences in performance between the models were found.
+Several factors may explain this outcome.
+As the binary classification task was relatively straightforward, it allowed the simple LR model to learn and perform as well as the more complex NN.
+Additionaly, the data was well-structured and clen, which allowed for a simpler algorithm.

+A slight improvement was observed when implementing GridSearch for hyperparameter tuning.
+This could be due to cross validation, that improves the robustness of the model.
+However, given the simplicity of the task, the quality of the dataset, and the almost identical results, it is difficult to derive the real effect of the individual parameters.

 *CodeCarbon was implemented to monitor carbon emissions associated with code execution.
 The results will be saved and discussed in assignment 5.*